Milos Sights & Attractions

 Church of Panagia Portiani

-ChurchesThe church of Panagia Portiani is located in the centre of the village and it is dedicated to the Assumption of the Virgin.
-It dates from the 17th century and it is a preserved monument.
+ChurchesThe church of Panagia Portiani is located in the center of Zefyria village and is dedicated to the Assumption of the Virgin.
+It dates back to the 17th century and is a preserved monument.

 Folklore Museum